 'Mummy, it's half past bedtime!'

-As our two friends were about to leave after playing on the DSi with Tamsin:
+As our two friends were about to leave our house after playing on the DSi with Tamsin:

 'Thank you boys for coming to see our new holiday home.'